jones937/libwiki/README.md

 * Call 3 functions.
   * libwiki::set_filename()
   * libwiki::set_handler()
-  * libwiki::do_proc()
+  * libwiki::parse()
-* Then your handler will be called back by each pages.
+* Then your handler will be called back for each pages.
 Please do any processes in your handler.

 Details in sample1_main.pl